antoniomgf1998/Portfolio/README.md

       * [Codebook](#codebook)
 ## Introduction to the project
 ### Project's Value
-<p>&emsp;Over the past decades there has been a significant rise in maritime traffic.
+&emsp;Over the past decades there has been a significant rise in maritime traffic.
 This means that managing this traffic is an increasingly difficult task due to the amount of data that needs to be processed.
-Unfortunately, by the time the sea routes are becoming more congested, most of the managing methods and prococols (traditionally hand-operated) are overwhelming operators arising a descent on its efficiency.</p>
+Unfortunately, by the time the sea routes are becoming more congested, most of the managing methods and prococols (traditionally hand-operated) are overwhelming operators arising a descent on its efficiency.

-<p>&emsp;Data science has a lot to do to improve the maritime services and vigilance and Anomaly Detection is a really valuable field to put research efforts, primarily because of a fact: Unguarded maritime traffic can lead to ilegal trade, fish poaching, collissions that can supose high costs and a long list preventable troubles on harbours.</p>
+&emsp;Data science has a lot to do to improve the maritime services and vigilance and Anomaly Detection is a really valuable field to put research efforts, primarily because of a fact: Unguarded maritime traffic can lead to ilegal trade, fish poaching, collissions that can supose high costs and a long list preventable troubles on harbours.</p>

-<p>&emsp;There is a lot of literature on the topic but as it is a highly transversal issue, the methods to detect anomalies are not standarized and depend much about the field to which we want to apply it.</p>
+&emsp;There is a lot of literature on the topic but as it is a highly transversal issue, the methods to detect anomalies are not standarized and depend much about the field to which we want to apply it.

 ### What is an anomaly?

-<p>&emsp;In computational terms a maritime vessel anomaly can be defined as a deviation from the normal behavior of a ship under previously studied circunstances.
+&emsp;In computational terms a maritime vessel anomaly can be defined as a deviation from the normal behavior of a ship under previously studied circunstances.
 This delimitation of the subject can seem to be not accurate enough but that is why this is an up-to-date topic.
 Nevertheless and with this subjacent concept present, during the literature study phase of the project we could reach more mathematical clarity arround the concept.
-According to the product owner, the current definition about anomaly detection in Saab is standarized as</p>
+According to the product owner, the current definition about anomaly detection in Saab is standarized as:

 1. Three/four times out of the standard deviation when following a route.
 2. Two times out of the standard deviation particularily in terms of speed.
 3. Making sudden course changes/movements.

 ## About the data
 ### Codebook
-<p>&emsp;It a CSV file with 10 columns.
+&emsp;It a CSV file with 10 columns.
 The file is 3.9GBs and contains 4.2 million rows.
-The origin of the data is AIS data captured by Saab, integrated with their own radar data.</p>
+The origin of the data is AIS data captured by Saab, integrated with their own radar data.

-<p> &emsp; A codebook with some basic details about the data can be found</p>[here](#Codebook.ipynb)
+&emsp; A codebook with some basic details about the data can be found [here](#Codebook.ipynb).